fridaysystems/inventory-presser/readme.txt

 = 2.3.3 =
 * Bug fix in Order By Post Meta widget.
 A bad string concatenation prevented the output of list items and links.
+* Bug fix while editing vehicles in the Dashboard.
+The last modified date was not being saved with the correct timezone offset.

 = 2.3.2 =
 * Bug fix when queuing scripts for our shortcodes.
 Previously, we were using a $post variable before a global $post; call.